-- Now once you’re in the app’s homepage, simply locate the NULL file you wish to open, and like I said before, they can easily be identified by the .null extension they have at the end of the file names.
+- Now once you’re on the app’s homepage, simply locate the NULL file you wish to open, and like I said before, they can easily be identified by the .null extension they have at the end of the file names.

-- If it’s an image file, the app will open the image preview, same thing will happen to an audio file, a text file, or any other type of file.
+- If it’s an image file, the app will open the image preview, the same thing will happen to an audio file, a text file, or any other type of file.

 Now unlike on a smartphone, there’s no easy way to open a NULL file on a computer, in fact, there’s no way to do that at all.

-But if your computer was recently hit by a NULL virus, there is software available to remove this virus and clean your computer, but there’s no way to effectively restore any file or files that were affected by the NULL virus, except you have a separate backup of those files in external storage before the virus hit.
+But if your computer was recently hit by a NULL virus, there is software available to remove this virus and clean your computer, but there’s no way to effectively restore any file or files that were affected by the NULL virus, except if you have a separate backup of those files in external storage before the virus hit.